Rivercote, Private Dwelling, Woodbridge

 An exciting contemporary replacement dwelling, appropriate for this important riverside site.
 The proposal takes into consideration the form of the neighbouring commercial workshop buildings, which collectively give the riverside a marine industrial style.
 As such the proportions and architectural style of Rivercote is more akin to that of a commercial building than that of a traditional house.

 The design combines elements of building that relate to the scale and nature of its environment.
-The main element overlooking the river is a simple combination of low-pitched metal roof, glass high level walls and a solid brick plinth with a modern smooth, high quality finish.
+The main element overlooking the river is a simple combination of a shallow pitched metal roof, glazed walls and a solid brick plinth finished with a modern, high quality finish.

 The lighting at night provides an atmospheric sense of place, with the colours reflecting in the pool enhancing the unique relationship this dwelling has with water and the Woodbridge quayside area.

-In order to mitigate the risk posed from potential flooding the habitable accommodation is set off the raised brick plinth which helps to give the dwelling its strong and distinctive character.
+In order to mitigate the risk posed from potential flooding the habitable accommodation is set above the raised brick plinth which helps to give the dwelling its strong and distinctive character.